jbeck018/howlerops/docs/PHASE_6_INFRASTRUCTURE_SUMMARY.md

 ## Overview

-Phase 6 successfully implements comprehensive production infrastructure configuration and documentation for SQL Studio.
+Phase 6 successfully implements comprehensive production infrastructure configuration and documentation for Howlerops.
 All deployment artifacts, security policies, and operational procedures are now production-ready and fully documented.

 ## What Was Delivered

 ### 1. Kubernetes Configuration (`/infrastructure/kubernetes/`)

-Complete production-ready Kubernetes manifests for deploying SQL Studio to any Kubernetes cluster:
+Complete production-ready Kubernetes manifests for deploying Howlerops to any Kubernetes cluster:

 ✅ **Core Deployments**:
 - `/Users/jacob_1/projects/sql-studio/infrastructure/kubernetes/backend-deployment.yaml`